 There has been a great deal of confusion about the ways to register to vote in Kansas.
 You can register to vote in three ways.
 Regardless of the method you use, you will be able to vote in all elections.
 The three ways are:

-- Using the federal voter registration form, available online at http://www.eac.gov/voter_resources/ register_to_vote.aspx.
-You will need to mail the form in to the address listed on the form at www.eac.gov/voters/national-mail-voter-registration-form.
+- Using the federal voter registration form: Register online at www.ksvotes.org or print and mail to the address listed on the form at www.eac.gov/voters/national-mail-voter-registration-form.
 Citizens using the federal voter registration form do not need to submit a birth certificate, passport, or similar “proof of citizenship” document.

 - At the motor vehicle office, while applying for a new driver’s license or renewing an existing driver’s license.
 Citizens who register at the motor vehicle office do not need to submit a birth certificate, passport, or similar “proof of citizenship” document.

 - Using the state voter registration form, which can be filled out online or in person at your local election authority.
-As of June 2018, citizens who use the state form do not need to submit a birth certificate, passport, or similar “proof of citizenship” document in order to complete the registration process.
+As of March 2020, citizens using the state form do not need to submit a birth certificate, passport, or similar “proof of citizenship” document in order to complete the registration process.
 (See Fish v.
 Kobach.)

 What is the voter registration deadline?

-In order to vote in the August 7, 2018 primary election, you must submit your registration by July 17, 2018.
-In order to vote in the November 6, 2018 general election, you must submit your registration by October 16, 2018.
+In order to vote in the November 3, 2020, general election, you must submit your registration by October 13, 2020.

 Yes!
 Any registered voter can vote in advance of the election.
 You have two options:

 - Many counties in Kansas offer advance, in-person voting.
-Counties may offer in-person voting up to 20 days prior to the August 7, 2018 primary election.
+Counties may offer in-person voting up to 20 days prior to the November 3, 2020 election.
 Check with your local election office to find out whether advance, in-person voting is offered in your community and, if it is, what days and hours it is available.

 Yes.
 When voting in-person, you must show government-issued photo identification.
 Acceptable forms of documentation include: